 A collaboration between Damon Hurd (My Uncle Jeff, A Sort of Homecoming) and Tatiana Gill.
 Skipping school to buy the latest Cure album, Miles arrives at the deserted Media Play parking lot waiting for the store to open.
 Here he meets Anna, who skipped her own classes with the same agenda.
 A free spirit, Anna takes it upon herself to bring introverted Miles out of his black-clad shell.
 An original comic about alienation, kindred spirits, and two Cure-heads’ serendipitous friendship, and the lessons they learn from each other.

-52 Pages.
-Black and white with color covers.
+52 page black and white paperback with color covers

 Alternative Comics, 2005